DevExpress/devextreme-documentation/api-reference/_hidden/DataChange/index.md

 Zero-based index of a new row.

 ---
+When pageIndex is used, sets the index relative to the specified page.
 To add a row to the bottom, assign -1 to this field.
-If pageIndex is used, specifies the index relative to the specified page.